Contractor’s Liens in Texas: What You Need to Know

 Settlement Strategies

 Be open to creative settlement strategies.
 For instance, rather than paying a lump sum, you could agree to make payments over time.
-Or, instead of a monetary settlement, you might offer the contractor a public endorsement or reference.
+Instead of a monetary settlement, you might offer the contractor a public endorsement or reference.
 You could even negotiate a discounted payment in exchange for a limited scope of ongoing work.

 Importance of a Well-Written Contract for the Property Owner